Situju Tuju Cruise Raja Ampat

 Between dives, we had a different kind of stop: visiting a local tribe in Raja Ampat.

 They took us to a turquoise-blue lagoon, hidden in the middle of the jungle.
-An unexpected gift from the trip.
+An unexpected gift from the trip itself.
+Because Indonesia wins you over both above and below the water: we tell you all about it in our Flores travel guide.

 The heart of Situju7